 The average user load time for our DreamHost review site stayed consistent with an average of 1.1s for the duration of the test while the number of concurrent users increased to 100.
 They are not the fastest, but they are still amongst the best and most consistently well performing.

 Unlike the last test however we did see some server request failures in this round of testing as reflected in the chart above.
 This is not ideal and we do dock some points for this in our rankings.

 DreamHost Speed Test

 |East Coast Load Time||1.17s|

-DreamHost scored of 83 on the YSlow test which was amongst the highest.
-Their average Pingdom home page load time however got slower in this latest round of testing with an average of 1.57 seconds (up from 1.37s).
-This is noticeably slower than the best performing competitors with average load times under 1 second (such as Siteground and Bluehost).
+DreamHost scored of 81 on the YSlow test.
+Their average Pingdom home page load time however got slower in this latest round of testing with an average of 1.54 seconds.

 They host about a million sites.
 Dreamhost doesn’t offer phone support, but you can pay to have them call you back for support, or chat live with staff when things aren’t too busy for them.
 Live chat’s always on for you if you paid for the callback option.